TheGatesOfParadise/GamifiedToDo/README.md

-revisit dataModel.updateView,  if it's really needed  -- done delete a todo, does it affect completion status? can't uddate a complete todo -- disable save save/add button should be enabled, when title is not empty,   due_date set to today's last minute
+revisit dataModel.updateView,  if it's really needed  -- done delete a todo, does it affect completion status? can't uddate a complete todo -- disable save save/add button should be enabled, when title is not empty,   due_date set to today's last minute  -- done